 top of page

-Top Ten Outdoor Events for March 2023
+Top Ten Outdoor Events near Detroit throughout March 2023

 What do you get when you cram all four seasons of the year into 31 days?
 The month of March in Michigan - the epitome of "shoulder season" recreation where your days can start with a morning cycle and finish with skiing through powder.
 Here are Detroit's top 10 outdoor events for capitalizing on March's kaleidoscope of recreation opportunities.